anandkaranubc/stdlib/docs/contributing/moving_packages.md

 Next, update the contents of the new package, which is likely to include the following:

--   The package name (`package.json`, `lib/index.js`, `README.md`, and any other files which include the name of the original package.
+-   The package name, as found in files, such as `package.json`, `lib/index.js`, `README.md`, and any other files which include the name of the original package.

 -   If a package contains `src` and `include` directories,

-    -   update the directory tree according to the path of the new package (e.g., `include/stdlib/stats/base/dmax` would become `include/stdlib/stats/strided/dmax`).
+    -   update the `include` directory tree according to the path of the new package (e.g., `include/stdlib/stats/base/dmax` would become `include/stdlib/stats/strided/dmax`).
     -   update header guards within header files in the `include` directory (e.g., `STDLIB_STATS_BASE_DMAX` would become `STDLIB_STATS_STRIDED_DMAX`).

 There may be other contents needing updating, so be sure to carefully inspect package contents.